TheThingsNetwork/docs/_content/devices/arduino/api.md

 The `TheThingsNetwork` class enables Arduino devices with supported LoRa modules to communicate via The Things Network.

 ## Class: TheThingsNetwork
 Include and instantiate the TheThingsNetwork class.
-The constructor initializes the class with the Streams it should communicate with.
+The constructor initialize the library with the Streams it should communicate with.
 It also sets the value of the spreading factor, the front-side Bus and the frequency plan.

 ```c
 #include <TheThingsNetwork.h>